TritonDataCenter/containerpilot/documentation/19-telemetry/README.md

 The fields are as follows:

+- `servicename` is the service name the telemetry service will register in Consul.
+(Default value is `containerpilot`)
 - `port` is the port the telemetry service will advertise to the discovery service.
 (Default value is 9090.)
 - `interfaces` is an optional single or array of interface specifications.
 If given, the IP of the service will be obtained from the first interface specification that matches.
 (Default value is `["eth0:inet"]`)
 - `tags` is an optional array of tags.
 If the discovery service supports it (Consul does), the service will register itself with these tags.